MiaoLab20/gamd-openmm-examples/README.md

 The integrator algorithm of langevin does not have another value it can be set to currently.
 The [gamd-openmm](https://github.com/MiaoLab20/gamd-openmm) project contains an annotated example configuration file with different input options called [example.xml in the docs directory](https://github.com/MiaoLab20/gamd-openmm/blob/main/docs/example.xml).

+The statistics value in the reporting tag section controls the output interval for the DCD file, checkpoint file, and the gamd log file.
+The reporting energy tag controls the rate of reporting for the state data reporter.

 ### What's this debug flag?